ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 This value is unique for each customer and can be found in the [CKEditor Ecosystem dashboard](https://dashboard.ckeditor.com).

 This is all.
 If you are having trouble in setting up Easy Image, please [contact us](https://ckeditor.com/contact/).

-**Note:** Export to PDF plugin can also be tested for free as it is included in `standard` and `full` builds - in such case it is attaching a kind footnote to each generated document.

 ### Achieving the Best Results